loonyaddict/star_wars/README.txt

 # star_wars
 Badckend only REST api demo.
-Can be used with swagger and/or Postman.
+Can be tested with swagger and/or Postman.